ADR-002: Facade pattern — Client delegates to protocol implementations via Forwardable

 end

-Protocol implementations (Protocols::Smart, future Protocols::Udap) include Protocols::Behaviours to declare the required interface.
+Protocols::Smart includes Protocols::Behaviours to declare the required interface.
+Future protocol implementations (e.g. Protocols::Udap, once it exists) will do the same.
 Adding a new protocol requires:

 1. Implementing the Behaviours interface in a new class